matrix-org/matrix-spec-proposals/proposals/3757-restricting-who-can-overwrite-a-state-event.md

   that's known to be absent from domain names in practice, and must also not be any character that the spec allows to appear in a server name.
 - refining the proposed auth rule for parsing an MXID prefix such that it does not fail on domain names that contain an underscore.
-One way to achieve this is to leverage the absense of underscores from top-level domains.
+One way to achieve this is to leverage the absence of underscores from top-level domains.

 ## Alternatives